-- 1. The college interprets "On Public Property" to mean the near sidewalk, in the street, and on the far sidewalk surrounding the perimeter of the campus. - 2.
-Based on available data, no hate crime occurred at the college or on public property from 1997 through 1999.
+- The college interprets "On Public Property" to mean the near sidewalk, in the street, and on the far sidewalk surrounding the perimeter of the college property. - Based on available data, no hate crime occurred at the college or on public property from 1998 through 2000.

 The college does not own dormitories or other residential facilities.
-Nor does the college own or control a non-campus building or property that is used for educational purposes.
+Nor does the college own or control a non-college building or property that is used for educational purposes.